• Skip to primary navigation

 Ingredients for Roasted Vegetable Orzo

-• Zucchini: Or feel free to substitute yellow summer squash (or a combination of both).
+• Zucchini: Or substitute yellow summer squash (or a combination of both).

-• Bell pepper: Either red bell peppers, orange, or yellow bell pepper work best.
+• Orange bell pepper: Or red bell pepper or yellow bell pepper.

 • Mushrooms: I use cremini, but simply use your own favorite.
-Shiitake mushrooms, portobello mushrooms, white button mushrooms, etc.
+Portobello mushrooms or white button mushrooms would work great too.

 • Fresh garlic cloves: Use as much or as little as you'd like depending on how much you enjoy garlic.

-Close up view of roasted vegetable orzo garnished with fresh parsley
+Close up view of roasted vegetable orzo with lemon and herbs on a white plate

 Serving